Rodney Halbower: Criminal career

 In 1963, Halbower was released on parole, but quickly violated the conditions of his probation.
 Released the following year, Halbower was arrested for burglarizing a house.
-He escaped the country prison in September.
+He escaped a county prison in September.
 A few days later, he was captured, convicted, and sentenced to five years imprisonment.
 Halbower was arrested again in 1970 for theft, of which he was convicted and sentenced to 4 years imprisonment.
 He escaped and was recaptured again.

 In 1975, he was paroled and left Michigan and moved to Nevada, settling in Reno.
 In December of that year, he attacked a girl, beating and raping her.
-Halbower was arrested, but released on bail and remained at large during the preliminary investigation, which ended in the spring of 1976.
+Halbower was arrested, released on bail, and at large during the preliminary investigation, which ended in the spring of 1976.
 In May, his trial began, during which he was found guilty of assaulting the girl and received a sentence of life imprisonment.

-In June 1977, during a softball match in the territory near the Carson City prison, Halbower escaped.
-He was put on a wanted list and was recaptured in July 1977 while attempting to kidnap his 7-year-old daughter.
+In June 1977, Halbower escaped during a softball match in the territory near the Carson City prison.
+He was put on a wanted list and recaptured in July 1977 while attempting to kidnap his 7-year-old daughter.
 Halbower was extradited to Nevada to serve his sentence for the rape charges.
 He was not tried for kidnapping his daughter, but he was convicted of fleeing from prison, for which he was later given a 6-year sentence.

 On December 15, 1977, Halbower escaped from prison, climbing on the roof of one of the buildings along the wall, reaching the fence and escaping.
 The investigation revealed that the escape was possible due to improper performance of duties by the guards, who were subsequently subjected to disciplinary action.

-Once recaptured, in September 1978, Halbower attempted to escape from Nevada State Maximum Security Prison, but was captured before clearing a final fence.
+Once recaptured, in September 1978, Halbower attempted to escape from Nevada State Maximum Security Prison but was captured before clearing a final fence.
 He had managed to cut through three sets of bars: one on his cell, another on the tier outside the cell, and a third set of bars on the window of the Cellhouse.
-He was within 100 yards of freedom when a guard saw movement outside, and notified the guard in the tower.
-After shots were fired, Halbower surrendered, and was escorted back into the prison.
+He was within 100 yards of freedom when a guard saw movement outside and notified the guard in the tower.
+After shots were fired, Halbower surrendered and was escorted back into the prison.

 Halbower escaped again, stole a car, and drove to Oregon, where he attacked a girl in Medford in Jackson County, raping and stabbing her several times.
 The victim survived and identified Halbower, who was arrested in early 1987 and convicted in March for rape and assault.
-He was sentenced to 15 years imprisonment, but was extradited back to Nevada to continue serving his life imprisonment term.
+He was sentenced to 15 years imprisonment but was extradited back to Nevada to continue serving his life imprisonment term.

-He was released from prison on parole in November 2013, but was immediately extradited to Oregon to serve his 15-year term for rape and attempted murder.
+He was released from prison on parole in November 2013 but was immediately extradited to Oregon to serve his 15-year term for rape and attempted murder.